swiftly-solution/documentation/docgen/output/events/gameevents/onbuymenuclose.md

 ---

 # OnBuymenuClose
-This event is triggered when buymenu_close is triggered
+This event is triggered when buymenu_close is triggered.
 ::: tabs
 @tab Lua
 ```lua